The Gift of Travel

 Travel is not always easy, and it certainly is not relaxing.
 But the reward of truly sharing the little moments with human beings around the world and realizing that we are all aching and yearning for the same basic tenets is, to me at least, far more gratifying than a mortgage, a nice title, and the stability of a 9-5 in the city.

 If anything, life on the road introduces you to countless incredible, compassionate, wise, and truly inspiring people, many of whom have been burdened by circumstances well beyond anything any sane person would deem reasonable.
-However, despite this, I have been continuously humbled by the dignity, strength, and patience of the majority of the people I have encountered.
+However, despite this, I have been continuously humbled by the dignity, strength, and patience of the majority of the people I've encountered.

-Everywhere I have travelled, in all corners of society, I've found solace in the kindness and generosity of strangers, the compassion between people, the similarity in our collective experiences of the truly important things in life (love, loss, friendship, grief, death, joy, music, art) and, despite what every news bulletin wants us to believe, the reality that in my experience most of us are simply trying to do the best we can with the less than perfect experiences we have been granted.
+Everywhere I have traveled, in all corners of society, I've found solace in the kindness and generosity of strangers, the compassion between people, the similarity in our collective experiences of the truly important things in life (love, loss, friendship, grief, death, joy, music, art) and, despite what every news bulletin wants us to believe, the reality that in my experience most of us are simply trying to do the best we can with the less than perfect experiences we have been granted.

 If you're privileged enough to travel, you're doing yourself an immeasurable disservice if you don't get out there and challenge your assumptions and truths before you regurgitate them to another generation.